fleetdm/fleet/docs/Contributing/Releasing-Fleet.md

 A patch release is required when a critical bug is found.
 Critical bugs are defined in [our handbook](https://fleetdm.com/handbook/quality#critical-bugs).

+1. Complete the steps above to [prepare a new version of Fleet](#prepare-a-new-version-of-fleet).

-1. Create a new branch, starting from the git tag of the prior release.
+2. Create a new branch, starting from the git tag of the prior release.
 Patch branches should be prefixed with `patch-`.
 In this example we are creating `4.3.1`:
    ```sh
    git checkout fleet-v4.3.0
    git checkout --branch patch-fleet-v4.3.1
    ```

-2. Cherry picks the necessary commits from `main` into the new branch:
+3. Cherry picks the necessary commits from `main` into the new branch:
    ```sh
    git cherry-pick d34db33f
    ```

-3.
+> Make sure to cherry-pick the commit containing changelog and version number updates.

-3. Push the branch to [fleetdm/fleet](https://github.com/fleetdm/fleet).
+4. Push the branch to [fleetdm/fleet](https://github.com/fleetdm/fleet).
    ```sh
    git push origin patch-fleet-v4.3.1
    ```